 A Supply Chain That is Fit for a Purpose

 This can be an imposing part of the process -- determining the right pieces of the supply chain puzzle to ensure that production is seamless and within your budget.
-Having an extensive network of suppliers who can work with you to find right-sized partners to meet your production goals while considering your costs, quality and timeline is key.
+Having an extensive network of suppliers who can work with you to find right-sized partners to meet your production goals while considering your costs, quality and schedule is key.

 If you haven’t yet chosen a manufacturing location, it’s an important aspect to consider.
 How easy will it be for you to monitor closely the ramping up of production?
 If you have been able to find a right-for-you manufacturing hub in your backyard, you are lucky.
 But if your team is manufacturing in a land whose language you do not speak fluently, who is far from your HQ, and a few time-zones away, consider partnering with an expert like Dragon to be your “eyes and ears on the ground” -- performing the vital task of production oversight so you don’t have to.